-Completion of a high school diploma, GED, or its equivalent from an accredited U.S. high school or a secondary school in a country where English is the language of instruction.
+- Completion of a high school diploma, GED, or its equivalent from an accredited U.S. high school or a secondary school in a country where English is the language of instruction. - A grade of "C" or better in an intermediate ELL or college-level English course taken at an accredited English-speaking postsecondary institution. - Graduation from a regionally accredited English-speaking post-secondary institution.